alpacahq/user-docs/content/api-documentation/api-v2/streaming/_index.md

 - `rejected`: Sent when your order has been rejected.
     - *timestamp*: The time at which the rejection occurred.
 - `pending_new`: Sent when the order has been received by Alpaca and routed to the exchanges, but has not yet been accepted for execution.
-- `stopped`: Setn when your order has been stopped, and a trade is guaranteed for the order, usually at a stated price or better, but has not yet occurred.
+- `stopped`: Sent when your order has been stopped, and a trade is guaranteed for the order, usually at a stated price or better, but has not yet occurred.
 - `pending_cancel`: Sent when the order is awaiting cancelation.
 Most cancelations will occur without the order entering this state.
 - `calculated`: Sent when the order has been completed for the day - it is either "filled" or "done_for_day" - but remaining settlement calculations are still pending.
 - `suspended`: Sent when the order has been suspended and is not eligible for trading.

-### *Example*
+### Example
 An example message sent over the `trade_updates` stream would look like:
 ```
 {